 Whether featuring a playful design will fool the kids into thinking this is not a medical device is open to debate.
 My 4 year old never fell for the sweet taste in kids medicines, and would see right through this.
 So the styling is never going to make your kids sit still for ten seconds, but it’s still handy to take readings from children from 1 to 12 years (other kids fingertip devices only work from 2 years).
 Larger ‘adult’ fingertip readers can produce incorrect results if they don’t grip the finger properly, so if your kids are your concern your choices are limited.
 The 200mAh lithium battery and Type-C USB recharge connector does make rival AAA-powered devices seem a bit ‘old tech’, but there is a bump in price which can’t just be explained by the cartoon penguin/bird.

 Some parents will baulk at the cost of a device with an 18-month lifespan (once your baby hits 25lbs or 11kg, they’ve outgrown it), but for nervous first-time parents this product can provide significant peace of mind, and makes it possible to move the baby into its own room sooner.
-The ‘sock’ (there are three in the box, washable, and of increasing size), sends data from its pulse oximeter to a base station via Bluetooth and, if all is within parameters, the flat puck like base station glows a reassuring green.
+The ‘sock’ (there are three in the box, washable, and of increasing size), sends data from its pulse oximeter to a base station via Bluetooth and, if all is within parameters, the flat puck-like base station glows a reassuring green.
 If there is cause for alarm it’ll turn red and you’ll be notified by and alarm and by your smart phone.
-A nice tough is that a yellow warning just plays a nursery rhyme, before going the whole red, but given the price of this device, it might only really make sense for those whose pediatricians have detected specific concerns like apnea.
+A nice touch is that a yellow warning just plays a nursery rhyme, before going the whole red.
+It isn’t cheap, but might make a lot of sense for those whose pediatricians have detected specific concerns, like apnea.
 It’s also wise to buy from a trusted store that will accept returns if the baby’s skin reacts badly to the sock.